xwmx/nb/README.md

 #### `browse` Privacy

-`nb browse` is completely local and self-contained within `nb`, from the CSS and vanilla JavaScript all the way down through the HTTP request parsing and response building, with no imports, libraries, frameworks, or third-party code outside of the few binary dependencies (`bash`, `git`, `ncat`, `pandoc`),
+`nb browse` is completely local and self-contained within `nb`, from the CSS and JavaScript all the way down through the HTTP request parsing and response building, with no imports, libraries, frameworks, or third-party code outside of the few binary dependencies (`bash`, `git`, `ncat`, `pandoc`),